The Meaning of Hanukkah for Christians

 When Alexander the Great conquered Syria, Egypt, and Israel, he allowed each area under his control to continue observing their own religions and to enjoy a certain amount of freedom.
 But a little over 100 years later a man named Antiochus Epiphanes rose to power and he oppressed the Jewish people.
 He outlawed all Jewish religious rites, massacring Jews who refused to bow.
 He installed a Hellenistic (Greek-influenced) High Priest.

-While the Jewish people did not at first know how to respond, eventually a small band of pious Jews led guerilla warfare against the Syrian army.
-Their leaders were Matityahu and his son Judah Maccabee, or “The Hammer” as he was known.
+While the Jewish people did not at first know how to respond, eventually a small band of pious Jews launched guerilla warfare against the Syrian army.
+Their leaders were Mattathias and his son Judah Maccabee, or “The Hammer” as he was known.
 Antiochus sent an army, but the Maccabees supernaturally succeeded in driving the foreigners from their land.
 When they arrived at the Holy Temple, it was devastated and defiled.
 They cleansed the Temple and re-dedicated it on the 25th day of Kislev on the Jewish calendar, which is in winter.

 The Miracle of Light